 These automated workflows can be set up to welcome new members, check in with members, survey members, and message a cohort of users on a specific topic.
 In short, they do much of what bots can do, but are directly connected to a person—the community manager.

+Keeping members engaged is one of your primary goals as a community manager.
 For any Slack community to work, it’s important to implement a few basic best practices from the outset:

 Slack is a great place to start developing invaluable, two-way relationships between community members, customers, and your company.
 While there are plenty of community platform options out there, Slack’s straightforward community management features make it exceptionally easy to start conversations, facilitate and build relationships between community members, and moderate discussions.